 You hear this a lot in SKU rationalization projects, where you’re trying to clean up the pieces of a non-performing assortment of products.
 “We need this to offer a full line”

-So how do we approach this?
+So how should we approach this?

 Understand Field Sales Perspective

-Building on the last, look carefully at how your sellers and distributors introduce your product to the end user.
+First, think carefully at how your sellers and distributors introduce your product to the end user.
 How would they pull stuff out of the bag and in what order?

 Your distributor rep is probably thinking like this:

 - Proprietary systems that the manufacturer rep spent time training them to sell; often high margin and with various trips / incentives for hitting key sales targets